-BGL's consolidated financial statements include entities under the exclusive or joint control of the Group, or over which the Group exercises significant influence, with the exception of those whose consolidation is regarded as immaterial in drawing up the financial statements of the Group.
+The consolidated accounts of BGL BNP Paribas include entities under the exclusive or joint control of the Group, or over which the Group exercises significant influence, with the exception of those whose consolidation is regarded as immaterial in drawing up the consolidated accounts of the Group.
 Companies that hold shares in consolidated companies are also consolidated.